-In other words, high-energy-density foods can sabotage your efforts to lose weight and fuel your body.
+High-energy-density foods can sabotage your efforts to lose weight and fuel your body.

 Smoothies are a great way to sneak in extra serves of vegetables for kids and a great way to start the school day with ‘brain food’.
 For my school-aged girls, I pour left-overs into ice-block moulds for a healthy dessert option or after-school treat.
-The addition of low glycemic carbohydrates, water, fibre, vitamins, and minerals will arm them with the nutrition required for both mental and physical activity.
+The addition of low glycemic carbohydrates, water, fibre, vitamins, and minerals arms them with the nutrition required for both mental and physical activity.

 Frequently Asked Questions